bgromov/VolalySensors/README.md

-# VolalySensorsSwift
+# VolalySensors

-A description of this package.
+A Swift package wrapping iPhone sensors into Combine publishers.